BISO Home > USNMO/IIASA Homepage > IIASA Past Activities and Events

 Water and climate change were the two primary topics at a joint meeting of the U.S. and Mexican National Member Organizations (NMOs) for IIASA, held February 15-17, 2015, in Irvine, California.
 Pavel Kabat, IIASA Director, Eric Reichard, Director of USGS’s California Water Science Center, and Henry Vaux, representing the InterAmerican Network of Academies of Science (IANAS), also attended.
 The goal of the meeting was to develop a set of recommendations for IIASA that would reflect joint priorities of the two NMOs.
 Needs, opportunities, and best practices were also shared by the two committees.
 Mexico joined IIASA in June 2014.
 The newly-formed Mexican National Committee for IIASA includes both the Mexican National Council for Science and Technology (CONACYT) and the National Institute of Statistics and Geography (INEGI).U.S.
 NMO Collaborates with the Russian NMO

-The U.S. NMO is working closely with the Russian NMO to foster international research collaborations between the two countries.
-In April 2013, Alexey Gvishiani, the Russian NMO Deputy-Chair, visited California to meet with Don Saari and representatives from the U.S. NMO.
+In April 2013, Alexey Gvishiani, the Russian NMO Deputy-Chair, visited California to meet with Don Saari and representatives from the U.S. NMO to explore possible collaborations between the two countries at IIASA.
 In June, Don Saari and Simon Levin, the former U.S. NMO Chair, visited Russia and met with the Russian NMO.
 A number of complex, global systems problems were discussed that are of interest to the two NMOs.
 These include the Eurasian economic space project being explored by IIASA and the Russian NMO, and systems analysis of global health and infectious disease questions.
-A number of options are currently being pursued.
-IIASA Research Opportunities

 For information on opportunities to do research at IIASA, such as the Young Scientists Summer Program (YSSP) and the Postdoctoral Program please visit the research opportunities page